aabyomi-786/211-Project/README.md

 		Return overall grade

+//Print all individual grades

 CLASS Gradebook FUNCTION printAll

 	FOR the length of the individual names vector

 		COUT the individuals names and their grade

+//Change the name of an individual student

 CLASS Gradebook FUNCTION changeName(STRING oldname, STRING newname)